ibe-course/PCA_et_admixture/README.md

 Before performing any analysis, we would need to assess the coverage of our ancient samples.
 For this Hands-on we will be working with already genotyped data, for an 'array' of SNPs (Human Origins Array (HO), Axiom).
 The HO dataset has  around ~600k positions (although this dataset has been prunned`).

 A simple and very easy way of assessing how good a sample has worked is to see how many of these positions have we recovered with PLINK program (https://www.cog-genomics.org/plink/) --missing flag.
-The directory contains the reuslts for this step for a subset of only the ancient samples of our dataset.
+The directory contains the results for this step for a subset of only the ancient samples of our dataset.